hkgnp/apiTest/README.md

-## Getting Started
+## Introduction

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+This is a test build of an API client using JAX-RS (Jakarta) to communicate with the OneMap API Client.

 ## Folder Structure